 - Creates and uses graphs to represent data and answer questions.

 - Learns about shapes (and specifically quadrilaterals) and their features.

-- Learns about and calculates the area of an object using multiplication and addition (and specifically by multiplying the lengths of the sides of an object).
+- Learns about and calculates the area of an object using multiplication and addition (specifically by multiplying the lengths of the sides of an object).

-- Create a Multiplication Collage: Your child can look through magazines and newspapers to find multiple pictures (around 20) of one type of thing (for example, animals with 4 legs, cars and trucks, or pairs of things).
-Then help your child practice her multiplication skills by asking her to group the objects to solve a multiplication problem.
-She can use the collage to solve the problem and explain how she solved it.
+Create a Multiplication Collage: Have your child look through magazines and newspapers to find around 20 pictures of one type of subject (for example, animals with four legs or red cars).
+Then help your child practice his math skills by asking him to group the objects to solve a multiplication problem.
+He can use the collage to explain how he solved the problem.

-- Take a Poll: Ask family members a question and create a graph of the answers using numbers and pictures.
-Ask your child questions about the different “data” you collected and create a graph based on the data.
-Your child can then “report” the findings to the family like a news reporter.
+Take a Poll: Ask family members a question and create a graph of the answers using numbers and pictures.
+Ask your child questions about the different “data” you collected and create a graph based on it.
+Your child can then report the findings to your family like a news reporter.

-- Cook with Fractions: Make foods such as parfaits, sandwiches, or pizzas using fractions.
+Cook with Fractions: Make foods such as parfaits, sandwiches, or pizzas using fractions.
 For example, ask your child to help you make a pizza, and ask that ¼ of it be covered in a specific topping.
-Or when serving food such as pizza or a pie, your child can help you slice it into parts and serve it (you can also do this with play food, like that in the Klutz Mini Bake Shop).
+Or when you’re serving food such as pizza or a pie, your child can help you slice it into parts and serve it (you can also do this with play food, like that in the Klutz Mini Bake Shop).

-- Time It: Towards the middle and end of the school year, when your child has become more familiar with multiplication, begin to time how long it takes it for her to do multiplication tables by heart for one number at a time.
+Time It: Toward the middle and end of the school year, when your child has become more familiar with multiplication, time how long it takes him to do multiplication tables by heart one number at a time.
 For example, work on 2, then 3, then 4.
-Record how long it takes as well as her progress, encouraging her to break her previous records.
+Track his progress, encouraging him to break previous records.